 If you’re looking to improve your staff’s work-life balance, here are a few things to think about when revising your policy.

-Make your policy even more flexible: If you’re currently only offering compressed working hours, it could be time to go that one step further and offer a home or remote working option too.
+Make your policy even more flexible: If you’re currently only offering flexitime or compressed working hours, it could be time to go that one step further and offer a home or remote working option too.
 Businesses estimate that 43% of their workforce will demand to work from home this year.
 This figure reaches up to 55% in Germany and 52% in Brazil.

 Don’t forget the details: It’s important to make sure that your staff understand exactly what each term in your policy means, and what is expected of them if they do decide to give flexible working a go.
 Let them know what they’ll need to apply, what equipment the company will provide, and, if applicable, how their new working arrangement might affect the way they pay tax.